MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 > **Note**: Ensure that your browser has the pop-up functionality enabled.

-1. In the browser window displaying the Azure portal, open another tab and, in the browser tab, navigate to the Azure portal.
+1. In the browser window displaying the Azure portal, open another tab and, in the browser tab, navigate to the [**Azure portal**](https://portal.azure.com).
 1. In the Azure portal, open **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox.
 1. From the PowerShell session in the Cloud Shell pane, run the following to add a subnet named **AzureBastionSubnet** to the virtual network named **az140-adds-vnet11** you created earlier in this exercise: